dojo/compose/README.md

 The TypeScript 2.2 team made a recent change to their Class implementation that improves support for mixins and composable classes, which may be sufficient for most use cases.

-In parallel, we've found that there remain significant challenges in properly typing widgets and other composed classes, which is a potential barrier to entry for new and experienced users.
+In parallel, we've found that there remain challenges in properly typing widgets and other composed classes, which is a potential barrier to entry for new and experienced users.
+Furthermore, we're finding that the promise of composition has not been fully appreciated with `@dojo/widgets`.
+For example, with the `createDialog` widget, it's already dependent on `themeable` and `createWidgetBase`.
+Both of these depend on `createEvented`, which depends on `createDestroyable`.
+While four layers deep isn't terrible, `dojo/compose` is not currently preventing us from repeating history unfortunately.

 As such, we are exploring options for leveraging TypeScript 2.2 Classes for Dojo 2, which may change dojo/compose or may reduce our reliance on it.
 We'll have an update once we know more.
 Regardless of the final approach we take, Dojo 2 will have a solid solution for object composition.

 ## Features